kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 #### Event: stop

-Event to abort the running algorithm task
+Sends a request to stop the algorithm task.

 ```json
 {